 Aspirin is another type of NSAID.
 It produces the same kind of side effects as other NSAIDs, but is not as effective as a painkiller, which means it's not usually prescribed for pain.
 It is dangerous for children under 16.

 Codeine doesn’t work very well on its own.
 It works better when combined with paracetamol in a single pill.
 You can buy co-codamol (paracetamol and low-dose codeine) over the counter.
 Higher-dose opioids have to be prescribed.
 Medium-strength prescribed painkillers can cause dependency, which means that when you stop taking them you may feel unwell for a short period.
-If you need more and more of these drugs, contact your GP or other healthcare professional for advice.
+If you need more and more drugs such as codeine phosphate, contact your GP or other healthcare professional for advice.

 Effervescent painkillers are high in salt, containing up to 1g per tablet.
 Too much salt can raise your blood pressure, which puts you at increased risk of health problems such as heart disease and stroke.
 You may want to consider switching to a non-effervescent painkiller, especially if you've been advised to watch or reduce your salt intake.